gomorpheus/morpheus-cli-docs/CLI-Manual.md

-        --name Name                  Name of the security group --description Description    Description of the security group -c, --cloud CLOUD                Scoped Cloud Name or ID --group-access-all [on|off]  Toggle Access for all groups.
+        --name Name                  Name of the security group --description Description    Description of the security group -c, --cloud CLOUD                Scoped Cloud Name or ID --resource-pool ID           ID of the Resource Pool for Amazon VPC and Azure Resource Group --group-access-all [on|off]  Toggle Access for all groups.
         --group-access LIST          Group Access, comma separated list of group IDs.
         --group-defaults LIST        Group Default Selection, comma separated list of group IDs